 San Diego-based California American Water filed an application to set new rates in each of its service areas for 2021 through 2023.
 If approved by the California Public Utilities Commission, the new rates will take effect Jan.
 1, 2021.

 This author has yet to write their bio.Meanwhile lets just say that we are proud Ed Joyce contributed a whooping 41 entries.

 Entries by Ed Joyce

-San Diego – The San Diego County Water Authority’s Acting General Manager today recommended to the Board of Directors a $1.7 billion budget for fiscal years 2020 and 2021, up 5 percent from the current two-year budget, due largely to increasing costs for water supply, supply reliability and infrastructure improvements.
-Water Authority staff also proposed […]
+The San Diego County Water Authority’s Board of Directors today adopted a $1.7 billion budget for fiscal years 2020 and 2021.
+The new budget is up 5 percent from the current two-year budget, due largely to increasing costs for water supply, supply reliability and infrastructure improvements.
+Following a public hearing, the Board also approved an […]